irishtwins/2023-jun-giphy-search/README.md

 ```
 AS A student
 I want to search gifs for entertainment purposes
-So that I can entertain others
+So THAT I can entertain others

 AS AN internet user
 I WANT TO spend time finding new gifs based on different search topics